 A position paper is a brief research paper that outlines your assigned position’s stance on the topics of the committee as well as possible solutions that could be crafted.

 Position paper guidelines:

-- Generally one page (single space) per topic.
+- Generally one to two pages (single space) per topic.